Back to top quick link

 February 2, 2026

 Most conversations about Making Tax Digital for Income Tax sit firmly in compliance.
-Deadlines, software choices, and submission processes are helpful, but firms that treat MTD IT purely as a compliance change are missing the commercial point.
+Deadlines, software choices, and submission processes are helpful, but firms that treat MTD IT purely as a compliance change might be missing the commercial point.

 The Hidden Profitability Risk in “Just Compliance”